copilotzhq/ominipg/README.md

-# Standalone Edge Database Library
+# Ominipg - A Standalone Edge Database Library

 A powerful, self-contained library for Deno that provides a type-safe, edge-compatible database solution with optional, real-time, bidirectional synchronization.
 It uses PGlite for local file-based storage and can sync with any standard PostgreSQL database.